mrciolino/wiki-backup/timeline.md

 -
 - The party encounters Otto Hurtzog on their way north to Bahryst.
 Otto is captured during the fight and interrogated by Narascus.
 Otto has his hands glued to the floor of Narascus' room during the interrogation.
 -
-- Mort joins the party
+- [Mort](/characters/mort), disguised as an eccentric old man, is found in the arctic.
+Given his goal of defeating [Darmuth](/characters/Darmuth) aligns with the party, he is welcomed to join up.
 -
 - [The Ice Castle of Bahryst](/Events/the-ice-castle-of-bahryst)
 -
 - The party returns to Kaltrusar Bay (I dont remember why, i think this ends with it burning down again).
 -
 - The party visits the Library dimension for the first time.
 -
 - The party goes to Hastow and Spoops sees a dragon in the Ethereal plane flying towards them.
 They defeat the ethereal dragon.
 Narascus stays behind in Hastow to run his Monastary.
 - Drakham's mother Adalynn joins the party.
--
--
--
 - The party seeks out a giant ruby they saw in a vision after pulling a card from the deck of many things.
 They find Ralindu the lich sealed inside the Ruby.
--
--
 - The party finds treasure in an old dragon hoard under the Dragon Sea.
 They fill a demi plane with gold, jewels, and magic items.
 -
 - [Finishing The Wegate Revolution](/Events/finishing-the-wegate-revolution)